cockytrumpet/Team4/PAGE_TESTING.md

 - Test to ensure input from the user is passed to the back-end
 - Test to ensure the successful redirect to the user's project page upon successful login.
 - Test to ensure that the project page renders only the data associated with the authenticated and authorized user.
+- Test that the project icons have proper padding a margins to ensure they align on the page

 ### Add Projects Page
 ![Alt text](static_assets/add_projects.png)
 #### Description: